Jordan, Saints' defense secure 18-10 win over Panthers - WHIZ News

+“When we hear people say must-win games, today was a must-win game,” Saints coach Sean Payton said, crediting his players’ sense of urgency.
+“These guys understood it.”

-Taysom Hill completed 17 of 28 passes for 222 yards and also led the Saints in rushing with 45 yards while playing behind an offensive line missing four season-opening starters.
+Taysom Hill completed 17 of 28 passes for 222 yards.
+He also led the Saints in rushing with 45 yards while playing behind an offensive line missing four season-opening starters.
 Marquez Callaway caught six passes for 97 yards and Kamara had five catches for 68 yards, including his 12-yard TD in the fourth quarter.

-New Orleans’ defense did the rest, sacking Sam Darnold seven times.
-Cameron Jordan had 3 1/2 sacks, his third straight game with at least two.
 C.J.
-Gardner Johnson sealed it with an interception in the final minute, dooming the Panthers (5-11) to a sixth straight loss.
+Gardner Johnson squelched Carolina’s last chance to drive for a tying score with his interception in the final minute, dooming the Panthers (5-11) to a sixth straight loss.

-New Orleans finished the game with Hill triumphantly taking a knee as fans belted out chants of, “Who-dat say they gonna’ beat them Saints!”
+“Bottom line is just everyone’s not playing good enough,” Darnold said.
+“Everyone on offense — we’re just not playing good enough to win games.
+I think that’s as simple as it is.”

-Darnold, who resumed the starting role he held earlier this season after Cam Newton had started in Carolina’s previous five losses, completed 17 of 26 passes for 132 yards.
+Darnold regained his starting job this week after Cam Newton had started in Carolina’s previous five losses.
+Darnold completed 17 of 26 passes for 132 yards — a significant drop-off from his winning outing against the Saints in Week 2.

+“In the end their (defensive) front won the game for them; we weren’t able to get them blocked,” said Panthers coach Matt Rhule, who has come under increasing scrutiny as Carolina has lost 11 of 13 games.
+“It’s the same story we’ve had when we haven’t played well offensively.
+When Sam had protection, he was able to complete balls and had some nice throws.”

 Carolina did not trail in the first half, taking a 10-3 lead on Chuba Hubbard’s slashing 21-yard run early in the second quarter.